dmichel7/Sudoku-Checker/README.md

 # Sudoku-Checker
-A program that when given a sudoku, it will check if it is solved correctly or not.
+A program that when given a completed sudoku puzzle, it will check if it is solved correctly or not.